SimVascular/svFSIplus/README.md

 <h1 id="executables"> Pre-built svFSIplus Binaries </h1>

 Pre-built svFSIplus binaries can be downloaded from the [SimVascular SimTK downloads page](https://simtk.org/frs/?group_id=188).
 Installers are provided for MacOS and Ubuntu operating systems.

+The compilers and other software used to build the binaries (listed on the downloads page) must be installed on the target platform in order to use the svFSIplus binary.

 <!--- ====================================================================================================================== --->